Advanced WYSIWYG editor

 2. Use the Slash command /FAQs and select FAQs from the list.

-Three FAQ accordion templates will be inserted into your article.
+Document360 adds three FAQ accordion templates to your article.

 3. In the inserted FAQs templates, you can perform the following options: